Reply 1997: Spin-offs

 Another series from the same writer and director, Reply 1994 was produced in 2013.
 Set in a college campus, it follows the pop culture events of that year, including the emergence of seminal K-pop group Seo Taiji and Boys and the basketball craze of the era.
 It also starred Sung Dong-il and Lee Il-hwa, but as different characters.
 Younger cast members Jung Eun-ji, Seo In-guk, Hoya, Lee Si-eon, Shin So-yul, Eun Ji-won, and Lee Jooyeon reprised their Reply 1997 roles in cameo appearances.

 A second spin-off, Reply 1988, aired in 2015.
 Sung Dong-il and Lee Il-hwa again joined the cast.

 Remake

-An American remake, Answer Me 1999 is in development at Fox, written by Amy Andelson and Emily Meyer (Step Up 3D), with the pilot episode directed by Jon M. Chu.
+An American remake, Answer Me 1999 was reportedly in development in 2014 at Fox, written by Amy Andelson and Emily Meyer (Step Up 3D), with the pilot episode directed by Jon M. Chu.